 So, why does the Irish health service offer so little choice for expectant mothers even though an overhaul was promised years ago?

 HELP US INVESTIGATE

 We want to investigate if this lack of choice is what people should expect when they’re expecting, by comparing Irish practices to best international practice.

-We want to look into the decision process behind the provision of services, such as home births and midwifery-led care, to find out how decisions such as the threatened closure in Cavan are made.
+We want to look into the decision process behind the provision of services, such as home births and midwifery-led care.
 We will do this by talking to those involved as well as through freedom of information (FOI) requests.

 Have you any information that you think would help this investigation?
 Contact us at [email protected]